Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Introduction

-\item We introduce a bulk-restricted credal ambiguity set based on forward LV, derive its closed-form worst-case risk and tractable LP/SOCP counterparts, and provide data-driven bulk calibration with finite-sample bulk-mass guarantees and a high-probability risk certificate (Sections~\ref{sec:bulk-restricted-CAS}--\ref{sec:bulk-calibration}); we also give practical guidance for calibrating the tolerance level $\varepsilon$ (Section~\ref{sec:tolerance-selection}). \item In experiments (Section~\ref{sec:experiments}), LV-based credal ambiguity sets yield superior OOS performances and shorter convex-program solve times than classical DRO baselines on heavy-tailed newsvendor synthetic problems and two real-world ML tasks (California housing regression and CivilComments text classification).
-Moreover, we demonstrate flexible centre choices (Bayesian predictive, frequentist plug-in, or empirical). \end{enumerate}
+Our main contributions include: \begin{enumerate} \item We introduce bulk-calibrated ambiguity sets that make forward Huber contamination meaningful, instead of vacuous, in unbounded sample spaces with unbounded losses.
+This setting encompasses commonly used loss functions and data domains, and is relevant for ambiguity sets that admit Huber contamination. \item We derive a finite worst-case risk objective for the ambiguity set, with tractable LP/SOCP counterparts for common losses and bulk geometries (Section~\ref{sec:bulk-restricted-CAS}, Table~\ref{tab:closed-form-sup}).
+We also provide data-driven bulk calibration with finite-sample bulk-mass guarantees and a high-probability risk certificate (Section~\ref{sec:bulk-calibration}); the calibration is computationally efficient ($O(m\log m)$) and supports flexible and block-wise specification of bulk sets. \item In experiments (Section~\ref{sec:experiments}), LV-based credal ambiguity sets yield superior OOS performance and shorter convex-program solve times than classical DRO baselines on heavy-tailed newsvendor synthetic problems and two real-world ML tasks (California housing regression and CivilComments text classification).
+Moreover, we demonstrate flexible centre choices (Bayesian predictive, frequentist plug-in, or empirical). \item We highlight and exploit the link between IP credal sets and DRO by viewing the IP upper expectation as a DRO worst-case risk.
+While much of the classical IP literature studies $\varepsilon$-contaminated credal sets in discrete or finite settings, we extend these constructions to continuous, unbounded spaces, providing a practical protocol for transferring frameworks and guarantees between the IP and DRO communities. \end{enumerate}

+In Section~\ref{sec:bulk-restricted-CAS} we define the bulk-restricted credal ambiguity set for a given bulk set $\Xi_0$.
+Section~\ref{sec:bulk-calibration} introduces our data-driven bulk-set calibration procedure, and Section~\ref{sec:tolerance-selection} discusses validation-based selection of the tolerance level $\varepsilon$ when deployment samples are not observed.
+Section~\ref{sec:experiments} studies the empirical performance of our bulk-calibrated credal ambiguity set in synthetic and real-world experiments, and provides practical insights for choosing the bulk-set geometry and hyperparameters.
+Finally, we discuss limitations and future work in Section~\ref{sec:conclusions}.
+Code to reproduce experiments can be found at \url{https://github.com/MengqiChenMC/credal-ambiguity-sets-code-repo}.